blahred/SkystonePractice/README.md

   - Define your constructor to initialize the protected member variable <code>name_</code> to a string with <code>{YOURNAME}</code>.
 You may need to call <code>Programmer</code>'s constructor inside of yours.
   - Define your destructor
   - Define the function <code>damagePillar</code> with the following specification (no hard-coding please):
     - Aaron: Accumulate the character values in name_.
 The values of vowels are worth 3x, else letters are worth 1x.
-The accumulation is the damage you do.
+The accumulation/10 (integer divide by 10) is the damage you do.
     - Christian: Sum the character values in name_.
 Take the 8 least significant bits of the sum, flip them, and use the resulting number (from those 8 bits) as the amount of damage you do to the pillar.
     - Harvey: Create a local variable <code>x</code>.
 For each <code>i</code>th character in <code>name_</code>, if <code>i</code> is even, add the character's value to <code>x</code>.
 If <code>i</code> is odd, subtract the character's value from <code>x</code>.
 The absolute value of <code>x</code> is the damage you do to the pillar.
     - Paxton: Sum the character values in name_ and mod(%) the sum by 200.
 (Get damaged capped l0l).
 The remaining value is the damage you do to the pillar.
 Define 200 as a static const member.